Robert Wagner (footballer)

-Robert Wagner (born 14 July 2003) is a German professional footballer who plays as a midfielder for club Holstein Kiel on loan from SC Freiburg.
+Robert Wagner (born 14 July 2003) is a German professional footballer who plays as a midfielder for club Dynamo Dresden.

 Career

 Born in Lahr, Wagner began playing football as a six-year-old with local club SC Lahr.
 A few years later, he briefly joined SC Freiburg before returning to SC Lahr.
 He re-signed with SC Freiburg at U15 level.

 In the 2021–22 season Wagner made 26 appearances in the 3.
 Liga for SC Freiburg II, scoring twice and making two assists.
 In the first half of 2022 he made the first team's Bundesliga squad on four occasions.
 Ahead of the 2022–23 season, he trained with the first team in pre-season making his debut in a friendly against Rayo Vallecano.
 He was later loaned out to Greuther Fürth, FC St. Pauli and Holstein Kiel for the 2025–26 season.
+On 2 January 2026, he moved on a new loan to Dynamo Dresden.